 The Sewage Treatment Plant (STP) processes sanitary wastewater from BNL's research and support facilities.
-Treated effluent from the STP is discharged to the Peconic River under a NYSDEC SPDES permit.
+Treated effluent from the STP was discharged to the Peconic River under a NYSDEC SPDES permit until September 2014.
+Since October 2014, BNLs STP effluent has been released to groundwater recharge basins.
 Historically, BNL's STP received discharges of contaminants from routine operations.
 Releases of low-level contaminants to groundwater (in particular, VOCs, metals, and radionuclides) occurred via the STP sand filter beds and discharges to the Peconic River.
-The OU V project monitors the identified groundwater contamination downgradient of the STP.
+The OU V project monitored the identified groundwater contamination downgradient of the STP.
 Groundwater quality in the immediate vicinity of the STP is currently monitored under the Facility Monitoring Program, which is discussed in Section 4.4 of this document.
-On March 10, 2012, BNL issued a Petition to Discontinue Operable Unit V Groundwater Monitoring to the regulators for their review (BNL 2012c).
+On March 10, 2012, BNL issued a Petition to Discontinue Operable Unit V Groundwater Monitoring to the regulators for their review (BNL 2012d).
 Based on the recommendations and the regulatory comments, the groundwater monitoring program was reduced to one monitoring well, 000-122 in 2012.
+The last round of data from this well in 2013 indicated that all VOC concentrations were below AWQS.
+Based on the recommendation in the 2013 Groundwater Status Report, sampling of well 000-122 was discontinued.
+This completed the groundwater sampling requirements for OU V.